BerkeleyLab/upcxx/docs/alt-compilers.md

 of thumb is to avoid use of a `g++` newer than the non-GNU compiler.

 The remainder of this document consists of sections each covering one compiler
-family: Clang/LLVM, Intel or PGI.
+family: Clang/LLVM, Intel or PGI/Nvidia.
 For each compiler family there is a description of how to query the C++ standard library to be used, and two approaches to override it: